Dr. Nerea Sebastian Ugarteche

 Research programme: Light and matter

-Our research on FNLCs is performed in collaboration with other international groups from UK, Germany, Belgium, Spain and China among others.
+Our research on FNLCs is performed in close collaboration with other international groups from UK, Germany, Belgium, Spain and China among others.

-1. N. Sebastián, M. Lovšin, B. Berteloot, N. Osterman, A. Petelin, R. J. Mandle, S. Aya, M. Huang, I. Drevenšek-Olenik, K. Neyts and A. Mertelj, Nat Commun, 2023, 14, 3029.
+6. N. Sebastián, M. Lovšin, B. Berteloot, N. Osterman, A. Petelin, R. J. Mandle, S. Aya, M. Huang, I. Drevenšek-Olenik, K. Neyts and A. Mertelj, “Polarization patterning in ferroelectric nematic liquids via flexoelectric coupling”, Nature Communications, 2023, 14, 3029.
+Selected as Editor’s Highlight.

-3. N. Sebastian, M. Čopič and A. Mertelj, (Invited to Perspectives series), Phys.
+7. N. Sebastian, M. Čopič and A. Mertelj, “Ferroelectric nematic liquid-crystalline phases”, (Perspectives series), Phys.
 Rev. E., 2022, 106, 021001-1-021001-27.